rchavarria/racetrack/README.md

 ## Security, authentication and authorization

 Whithin a domain class, use `static transients` list to tell GORM not to persist properties (or methods like getters/setters) into a database.

+### Unit tests, metaprogramming and domain classes

+The `mockForConstraintsTest()` method tells the unit test to metaprogram the methods for constraints evaluation onto a domain class.
+On the other hand, `mockDomain()` takes mocking one step further, it allows you to mock out the entire database layer.